 Working with short lengths of yarn means making a lot of joins, which is one reason Fossett recommends nålbinding with a single-ply wool yarn, like Álafosslopi or Léttlopi.
 Her joining method is something you can use in knitting, too, if you’re working with wool and want to avoid weaving in loose ends after you finish a project.
 Here’s what she does:

 Nålbinding is even older than the Viking period.
 It dates to thousands of years BC and is still used from Peru to Scandinavia.
 But for all its long history, it’s also a craft suited to this moment in time—small, portable, and easily updatable.
-Angela Robins, another of Ingebretsen’s nålbinding instructors (check the class schedule for more nålbinding coming up this fall), loves making neon-bright hats and says she’s drawn to nålbinding’s simplicity.
+Angela Robins, another of Ingebretsen’s nålbinding instructors, loves making neon-bright hats and says she’s drawn to nålbinding’s simplicity.

 “I always kind of thought of knitting as one of the simplest crafts because you only need essentially two sticks,” Robins says.
 “But I feel like nålbinding takes it a step further because you only need one!”